 There are a number of ways Michigan drivers may be able to get cheap car insurance.
 Here are some options you may want to consider:

-- Improve your driving skills: Taking a driver training course can sometimes help you reduce your rates.
+- Improve your driving skills: Taking a driver training course may help you reduce your rates.
 Even if you do not take a course, avoiding accidents and tickets and maintaining a clean driving record could mean you avoid insurance surcharges.

 - Research available discounts: If you’re part of a professional organization or work in certain occupations, you may qualify for special discounts.
 Or, if you have a young driver in your household, it may be helpful to inquire about specific discounts tailored to them.